Sailing Skills Map & FAQ's

 Q: I just did a lesson; do I still need to checkout?

+A: Maybe.
+Some lessons include check-outs and some don't.
+Attempting a check-out does not imply succeeding on it.
 If the lesson includes your checkout, it will be stated on its description, so please read carefully the lesson content so you can make an informed decision.
 If you successfully pass the check-out offered during your lesson, your instructor will let you know and inform the Director of Sailing Lessons that you passed and you are ready to take out the boats that you successfully checked out during your lesson!

 Q: What is the distinction between skipper and crew?

 A: As skipper you must be checked out on the boat in question.
 Skipper is fully responsible for the boat and his or her crew.
 Skipper must use judgment to select suitable crew and be confident in their ability to safely return to shore independent of their crews abilities in a capsize situation.
-Nacra F18 sailors, please use good judgment on crew selection (minimum cat level 2 checked out) and if in doubt with respect to experience, take the 580.

 Site Map l Newsletter l Contact Us l ©2017 Club Locarno